Health

 Caring for Kalaupapa’s Cats

 Feral cats living on the isolated Kalaupapa peninsula have become an attribute of the settlement, welcoming visitors and providing companionship for residents by lingering around homes and community buildings.
+For those interested in feline companions, this site about Ragdolls offers a glimpse into the gentle nature of one beloved cat breed.
 But as the numbers of ferals continue to rise, gathering in colonies of 20 to 30 cats, it creates an environmental hazard to the settlement, according to National Park Service workers.